angelocatalani/sales-taxes-problem/README.md

 - classifying the item
 - computing the tax for that item

+The `Basket` is a concrete class since it uses only abstractions.
-The `Basket` interface abstracts the shopping basket.
+It represents the shopping basket.

 The `Basket`'s state is defined by:
 - the basket number